jvillat2/bikesharing_data_analysis/README.md

 # Project Description
-Conducted an in-depth analysis of Cyclistic bike-share 12 month data to uncover behavioral patterns and usage differences between members and casual riders.
-Used Python libraries (Pandas, NumPy, Matplotlib) for exploration, data cleaning, data manipulation, feature engineering, visualization.
-Used a Machine learning model (KNeighborsClassifier) to handle missing values during data cleaning.
+Conducted an in-depth analysis in Python of Cyclistic bike-share 12 month data, June 2023 - May 2024.
+Used Python libraries such as Pandas, NumPy, Matplotlib to surface insight on behavioral patterns and usage differences between members and casual riders.
 Provided actionable recommendations to convert casual riders into annual members based on the findings.

 This notebook is 9 parts:
 - Introduction